 The child grabbed the knife from Anodyne’s chest and drove it into his eye before spitting at him.
 Anodyne chuckled as the kid started to become increasingly violent, biting and scratching at Anodyne’s hands.

 Anodyne grabbed the knife from his eye and flicked the blood back at the child.
-His eye regenerating back to normal before the first drops of blood hit the child.
+His eye regenerated back to normal before the first drops of blood hit the child.

 Anodyne dropped the child, then dropped the knife next to them.
 The child grabbed it with haste and ran off into the wilderness.